 Initially, the client network layer calls the physical layer to establish a connection with the server network layer.
-Once a connection has been established, the client network layer begins receiving 256 byte "chunks" of message from the client application layer and depositing each 256 byte chunk into a packet payload.
+Once a connection has been established, the client network layer begins receiving 180 byte 'chunks' of message from the client application layer and depositing each message chunk into a packet payload.